IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 due to clock skew.
 Such time values MUST NOT be used for security-sensitive functionality or decisions.

+An attacker generating RAs on a local network can use the H-flag and the PvD ID to cause hosts on the network to make requests for PvD Additional Information from servers.
+This can become a denial-of-service attack if not mitigated.
+To mitigate this attack, hosts MUST limit the rate at which they fetch a particular PvD's Additional Information, limit the rate at which they fetch any PvD Additional Information on a given local network, and stop making requests to any PvD ID that does not respond with valid JSON.
+Details are provided in {{retr}}.
+This attack can be targeted at generic web servers, in which case the host behavior of stopping requesting for any server that doesn't behave like a PvD Additional Information server is critical.
+For cases in which an attacker is pointing hosts at a valid PvD Additional Information server (but one that is not actually associated with the local network), the server SHOULD reject any requests that do not originate from the expected IPv6 prefix as described in {{serverop}}.

 # Privacy Considerations

 Retrieval of the PvD Additional Information over HTTPS requires early